-Zoom offers extra features on top of video, like Zoom Chat (a dedicated messenger), and Zoom Phone.
+Zoom offers extra features on top of video, like Zoom Team Chat (a dedicated messenger), and Zoom Phone.
 Features like in-line translation and transcription make it easier for people to connect.

 Zoom’s virtual backgrounds and hand-raising features make meetings more immersive too.
 With a free business software option for beginners, Zoom is great for small companies.

 - Quick and easy video meetings and webinars

 - Conference rooms with waiting rooms

 - Phone system options

 Finding a collaboration tool that works for everyone is tough.
 Everyone has their own preferences.
 After all, 91% of businesses use at least 2 messaging apps.

 Mio ensures that communicating across platforms doesn’t have to be a challenge.

 Mio allows everyone to stay in their app of choice, bridging messages between Microsoft Teams, Slack, Webex, and Zoom Team Chat.

 And it’s not just messages that are supported…